 - Slow Cooker: A Crock Pot and other slow cookers are a great way to start a meal in the morning and have it ready for you when you're done with work for the day.

 Preheat oven to 300°F. Pot roasts are cooked best low and slow.

-Remove the chuck roast from its packaging, leaving any twine around the roast intact.
+Remove the beef chuck roast from its packaging, leaving any twine around the roast intact.
 Use a paper towel to pat dry.

 Combine the flour, salt, and pepper on a sheet of parchment paper or large plate.
 Dip each side of the roast into the flour mixture to coat all sides.

-Heat the oil in a large stockpot or Dutch oven over medium heat.
+Heat the oil in a large stockpot or Dutch oven over medium-high heat.

-Add the flour-coated roast to the Dutch oven and brown well on each side.
+Add the flour-coated roast to the Dutch oven and sear to brown well on each side.
 Don't skip this step!

-Remove the roast from the pot and add the carrots and onions.
+Remove the roast from the pot and reduce heat to medium.
+Add the carrots and onions.
 Add a bit more oil if needed.

-Add the beef broth and the browned roast into the pan over the vegetables.
+Pour the beef broth and the browned roast into the pan over the vegetables.
 Deglaze by scraping the bottom of the pot with a wooden spoon or spatula to get those great flavors and brown bits into the liquid.
 Cover with a lid and place in the oven to cook for about 3 hours.
 The roast is done when it easily falls apart if you pull at it with a fork.
 Keep shredding until you have about 2-inch pieces.